stav888/Finals-Stav/01_questions/questions.md

 > Answer:

-The Stemming removal process involves removing the suffixes according to rules.
-The lemma gives you the root form (lemma) – the actual word in the dictionary.
+Stemming strips suffixes based on rules.
+Lemmatization gives you the original form (lemma) — the actual word you'd find in a dictionary.

 For example: “running”
 - Stemming: run
 - Lemmatization: run

-However, in the case of the word “better”:
+But the word “better”:
 - Stemming: better (remains the same)
 - Lemmatization: good

-There is more information retained in lemmatization since you get the actual word.
+Lemmatization keeps more meaning because you get the real word, not just a chopped-up version.

 ---